angelofallars/angelofallars.github.io/src/pages/blog/building-my-lily58.md

 As a software engineer, I'm on the computer coding all day in Vim.
 Sometimes after a coding session, my wrists and hands start to hurt.

 I'm concerned about getting an RSI (repetitive strain injury).
 As it is, I've already gotten a wrist injury from exercise two months ago.
-I think that a split keyboard can potentially improve my computer ergonomics, because you can align your wrists and shoulders to a much more natural position while typing.
+I think that a split keyboard can potentially improve my computer ergonomics, because I can align my wrists and shoulders to more natural position while typing.

 And so I started searching for a keyboard that would not only reduce my wrist pain and risk of getting an RSI, but also make me
 🔥 BLAZINGLY FAST 🔥 in Vim.